Hazard Communication "Employee Right to Know"

 Other Employees- Peripheral people who may have casual contact with the equipment.

-Our program includes the required written program as well as training materials including videotape/DVD.
+Our program includes the required written program as well as training materials including videos.
 This program does not include actual locks

 and tags.
 These locks and tags can be purchased from companies like Lab Safety, Granger, or your local safety supplies vendor.
-In the future, there
+This part of the

 Lockout/Tagout, and you can assign specific machine procedure writing duties to some of your trusted employees.
 OSHA does expect to see specific